Oven roasted potatoes have a fantastic crispy exterior that is balanced with a creamy interior that pops in your mouth.

 This is an overview of the recipe.
 The full detailed instructions are below in the recipe card

-Step 1: Scrub potatoes and cut potatoes into 1-inch pieces.
+Step 1: Scrub potatoes and cut them into 1-inch pieces.

 Step 2: Fill a large bowl or pot with cold water.
 Place the potatoes in the water, let soak for at least 30 minutes up to overnight.